inet-framework/inet/doc/src/users-guide/ch-queueing.rst

 -  :ned:`WrrScheduler`: schedules packets in a weighted Round-robin manner
 -  :ned:`LabelScheduler`: schedules packets based on the attached labels
 -  :ned:`MarkovScheduler`: schedules packets based on the state of a Markov process
+-  :ned:`ContentBasedScheduler`: schedules packets based on the data they contain

 Servers
 -------